 Different people work better under different conditions.
 It’s something that’s talked about a lot but is unfortunately hard to deal with.
 There are things you can do to make your workspace inspire productivity and creativity and create a workspace that eliminates distractions.
 Do your best to make your workspace environment suitable for as many people as possible.

 Although people should apply for a job because they’re passionate about the work, that’s no longer the only incentive.
 There’s an expectation from employees that a job needs to provide benefits for it to be worthwhile.
 If there are few to no benefits offered, people will be less inclined to work.
-Moreover, what they do put it might not be done to their best ability.
+Moreover, the work that they do put in may not be done to their best ability.